robbyronk/resume/readme.md

 # Robby Ronk

-I'm interested in joining a small team to mentor developers of all skill levels and deliver quality user experiences.
+I'm interested in joining a dynamic team to mentor developers of all skill levels and deliver quality user experiences.
 I can work at all layers of the stack and thrive in front-end.
 I've led two major technology changes on the front-end, bringing AngularJS to my team in 2012 and React/Redux/Sagas to my team in 2016.
-In addition to personal growth, I value open communication and making the world a better place.
+In addition to personal and professional growth, I value open communication and making the world a better place.

 ## Employment History